 Get a quick, competitive and easy quote in minutes!

 How Immediate Annuities Work

-Immediate annuities can be highly tailored; owners can receive payments monthly, quarterly or yearly, and they can receive payments for a short period of time or decades, potentially past the owner’s death.
+Immediate annuities can be highly tailored.
+Owners can receive payments monthly, quarterly or yearly, and they can receive payments for a short period of time or decades.
+Payments can also be structured to continue being made to the estate after the owner’s death.
 Payments will consist of the account principle — the money the owner put into the account — plus any interest earnings that may have accrued over time.

 How an immediate annuity is taxed depends on how the money was put into the account.

 The interest rate on an immediate annuity can be:

 - Adjusted annually according to an outside index